tkb-github/attested-conjectures/README.md

 </details>

 &nbsp;
+See also James Zetzel's [Textual Criticism and the Transmission of Latin Texts](./zetzel.md).

-This database is searchable at the [repo](https://github.com/t18d/attested-conjectures/blob/main/attested-conjectures.csv).
+This database is searchable as a [CSV file](https://github.com/t18d/attested-conjectures/blob/main/attested-conjectures.csv).

 &nbsp;
-Zetzel's guide to textual criticism is available [here](./zetzel.md).

 Ref.|Paradosis|Conjecture|Author|Year|Attested Place|Rem.
 ---|---|---|---|---|---|---